 Feb 25 - Responses to questions posed to City staff since the release of the RFP, and at the February 12 Information Meeting are provided.

-Feb 19 - An information meeting hosted by City staff has held on Wednesday, February 12, in the auditorium of the Takoma Park Community Center.
+Feb 12 - An information meeting hosted by City staff in the auditorium of the Takoma Park Community Center.

 Jan 22 - The City released a Request for Proposals, encouraging submissions that: act as a stimulus to the commercial district and locally-owned, independent businesses; improve the aesthetic appeal of the district; and are contextually sensitive and environmentally sustainable.